 - Experimental Program requirements regardless of concentration; and

-- Concentration requirements in either Developmental Psychology, Cognitive Neuroscience, or Social Psychology.
+- Concentration requirements that are specific to Developmental Psychology, Cognitive Neuroscience, or Social Psychology.

-To complete the program, the student must complete a minimum of 59 hours (or the equivalent for students who enroll with a master's degree in psychology, for which some credit hours may be transferred).
-Students entering the program with a master's degree must present course syllabi and/or other documentation from earlier courses to the current instructors of similar courses taught at Saint Louis University to negotiate transfer credits for the SLU course requirement.
+To complete the program, the student must complete 59 hours (or the equivalent for students who enroll with a master's degree in psychology, for which some credit hours may be transferred).
+Students entering the program with a master's degree must present course syllabi and/or other documentation from earlier courses to the Experimental Psychology Graduate Program Director to negotiate transfer credits for the SLU course requirement.

 - Methods/statistics (12 credits)